 - Representation of twelve U.S. law firms in the Supreme Court in an appeal filed by the Bar Council of India seeking restrictions on the ability of foreign law firms to practice in India (reported in Bar Council of India v.
 A. K. Balaji & Or.
 (2018) 5 SCC 379)

 - Representation of Cruz City in proceedings before the High Court of Delhi to enforce an LCIA award against Unitech Limited (reported in Cruz City 1 Mauritius Holdings v.
 Unitech Limited 239 (2017) DLT 649)

-- Representation of Government of India in proceedings in the Supreme Court relating to the retrospective operation of amendments to court fees payable (reported in K. Raveendranathan Nair v.
+- Representation of Government of India in proceedings in the Supreme Court relating to retrospective operation of court fee amendments (reported in K. Raveendranathan Nair v.
 Commissioner of Income Tax & Ors.
 2017 (8) SCALE 712)

 - Representation of the Department of Telecommunications, Government of India in the Supreme Court re challenges to the spectrum auction held by the Department of Telecommunications (reported in Reliance Telecom Limited v.
 Union of India (2017) 4 SCC269)

 - Representation of the Raja of Mahmudabad in proceedings before a Constitution Bench of the Supreme Court relating to the Ordinance making power of the executive (reported in Krishna Kumar Singh v.
 State of Bihar (2017) 3 SCC 1)